Home

 HR3571

-HR3571 is a double bright giant star in the constellation of Carina.
+HR3571 is a double bright giant star of spectral class B8 in the constellation of Carina.

 HR3571 visual magnitude is 3.84.
-Because of its moderate brightness, HR3571 should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, HR3571 is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 3.84